MTG/ArabicTransliterator/README.md

 Installation
 ------------
+from inside the directory, run:

-run python3 setup.py install
+    python3 setup.py install
-then run pip3 install -e . from inside the directory
+    pip3 install -e . from inside the directory

 How to use ArabicTransliterator
 -------------------------------